elizhuston/JavaScriptRefManual/JavaScriptRefManual.md

     **the different uses of . [] {} ;**
       . accessing/calling methods
       . accessing/assigning properties of objects

       [] creating arrays i.e.  var my ar= [1,2,3]
       [] access/assign to indexes of arrays ar[0]
       [] access/assign to key of object o["I'm a key"] =4

       {} bodies of functions,loops, if/else...
       {} compound statements
       {} create objects {foo:3, 'hi there':9}

       ; end of statement without {}
       ; separators between condition pre-post condition in for loops

       () surrounds condition
       () calling a function and methods (surrounds arguments) () control order of operations (2+3)/2
       () around function parameters in function statements

 object links
 anonymous functions
+nested function scope / closures exceptions try-catch
+  The try statement allows you to define a block of code to be tested for errors while it is being executed.

+  The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.

+  The finally statement lets you execute code, after try and catch, regardless of the result.
+  Example:
+  try {
+    int result = divide(2,1);
+    System.out.println(result);
+    } catch (BadNumberException e) {
+      //do something clever with the exception
+      System.out.println(e.getMessage());
+    }

-nested function scope / closures exceptions try-catch the global namespace important functions and objects in the global namespace DOM methods and properties
+the global namespace
+important functions and objects in the global namespace DOM methods and properties